goFrendiAsgard/kokoropy/README.md

 * if you want to return a multi line response, you can use triple double quote ```"""``` or triple single quote ```'''```

 __Note:__ Doing a manual routing like this can lead to confusion if you work on a team and everyone define their own route.
-To know more about routing, please visit To know more about routing, please visit http://bottlepy.org/docs/dev/tutorial.html#request-routing
+To know more about routing, please visit http://bottlepy.org/docs/dev/tutorial.html#request-routing

 Tutorial 2: Automatic Routing